Glossary and Definitions ...

 The last three characters are called the 'Local Delivery Unit' (or the 'LDU') and they indicate a location or place within the FSA.
 The first and last characters are always numeric ('0' through '9') and the middle character is always alphabetic ('A' through 'Z').

 - A portmanteau is the forming of a linguistic combination or contraction by taking two (or more) words, their sound and the meaning of those words to create a new word.
-For example, smoke and fog becomes smog.
+For example, camera and recorder becomes camcorder.
 An explanation of Andrew can be found under Toponymy (see below).

 - Quinquennial Census